NVIDIA/aistore/docs/etl.md

         args = parser.parse_args()
         run(addr=args.listen, port=args.port)
     ```

     Once we have a server that computes the MD5, we need to create an image out of it.
     For that we need to write `Dockerfile` which can look like this:

     ```dockerfile
     FROM python:3.8.5-alpine3.11

     RUN mkdir /code
     WORKDIR /code
     COPY server.py server.py

     EXPOSE 80

     ENTRYPOINT [ "/code/server.py", "--listen", "0.0.0.0", "--port", "80" ]
     ```

-    Once we have the docker file we must build it and publish it to some [Docker Registry](https://docs.docker.com/registry/), so our Kubernetes cluster can pull this image later.
+    Once we have the docker file we must build it and publish it to some [Docker Registry](https://docs.docker.com/registry/) so that our Kubernetes cluster can pull this image later.
     In this example, we will use [quay.io](https://quay.io/) Docker Registry.

     ```console
     $ docker build -t quay.io/user/md5_server:v1 .
     $ docker push quay.io/user/md5_server:v1
     ```

     The next step would be to create a pod spec that would be run on Kubernetes (`spec.yaml`):

     ```yaml
     apiVersion: v1
     kind: Pod